Herr-Whit/energy_emission_tracker/README.md

 Silver unpacks the responses and selects the relevant subset of the payloads stored in bronze.
 Type matching is enforced and convenience attributes like parsed dates (`year`, `month`, `day`) are added.
 ### Gold
-The Silver data is integrated. separated and/or aggregated here.
+The Silver data is integrated, separated and/or aggregated into _Views_ here.
 - Aggregations:
   - consumption or production per month, year
 - Separations: